-The newly updated iCivics site offers in-depth lesson plans that are searchable by state, grade level and educational standard to locate specific lessons.
+The iCivics site offers in-depth lesson plans searchable by state, grade level and educational standard to locate specific lessons.
 Check out the online games targeting younger scholars.

 By the People: Election PBS

-The By the People lesson plans are designed to tie to state and national standards for civics, history, math and language arts.
-Find such topics as political cartoons, polling, debating, speeches and campaign finance.
+By the People lesson plans are designed to tie to state and national standards for civics, history, math and language arts.
+Find political cartoons, polling, debating, speeches and campaign finance.
 There are separate lessons for primary and secondary school students.

 For the Fun of It